 As an academic medical center, The University of Kansas Health System occupies a unique position in the region’s healthcare community, caring for patients that other hospitals do not have the resources or expertise to treat.

 Our physicians represent more than 200 medical specialties and services.
 These specialists work collaboratively to provide comprehensive diagnostic and treatment options within a continuous network of care.

-The University of Kansas Hospital does not receive state or local funding.
+The University of Kansas Health System does not receive state or local funding.
 As a not-for-profit, we reinvest our revenue into facilities, technology and resources that elevate the level of patient care we provide.

-The history of The University of Kansas Hospital is a tale of triumph.
+The history of The University of Kansas Health System is a tale of triumph.
 We have evolved into a destination academic medical center sought out by patients and top-notch medical professionals from around the country.
 Our reputation as the region’s premier academic medical center was hard earned through a collective vision and commitment to unmatched patient care.

 With his donation of land in 1905, Simeon Bell, MD, set the stage for academic medicine in Kansas City and the region.
 His gift led to the establishment of a hospital founded in 1906 as part of the University of Kansas School of Medicine.